currents-dev/cypress-cloud/.github/README.md

 };
 ```

-`cypress-cloud` will search for `currents.config.js` at the project's root location (defined with `-P --project` CLI option).
+`cypress-cloud` will search for a configuration file at the project's root location (defined with `-P --project` CLI option) in the following order:

+- `currents.config.js`
+- `currents.config.cjs`
+- `currents.config.mjs`

+The configuration file will be read using [`import()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) expression.
+Please make sure to use the correct syntax if you're using ESM modules (see the guide below).

-Override the default configuration values via environment variables:
+You can override the configuration values via environment variables:

 - `CURRENTS_API_URL` - sorry-cypress users - set the URL of your director service
 - `CURRENTS_PROJECT_ID` - set the `projectId`